OnurFurkanUnal/furkan-angular7-node10-npm6/README.md

 - PostgreSQL 11
 - Sequelize 5 with sequelize cli
 - Bower 1.8.8 (package menager for frontend libraries)
+- Gulp 4 (task/build runner and controller for workflow)

 ### Requirements ###